The Rundown

 Check Price on Amazon

-Check Price on Chewy.com
+Check Price on Chewy

 PROS

-- Good calorie count for weight loss
+- Good calorie count for dogs who need to lose some weight

 - Contains L-carnitine for easier energy metabolism

-- Contains glucosamine for strengthening joints
+- Contains glucosamine for strengthening the hip and joints

 CONS